 Size: 24 Months-4T (Diameter: 6¾"; Length: 8½")

 You can crochet the circle using any stitches you want, working as many rounds as necessary to achieve the desired diameter.
-I used double crochet stitches in the example shown here.
+We used double crochet stitches in the example shown here.

 Round 1: Ch 3 and work 9 dc in third chain from hook.
 (Or crochet a magic ring or adjustable loop and make 10 dc inside it.)
 Join the last stitch to the top of the first stitch to close the ring.
 (Total of 10 dc st.)

 Round 2: Chain 3 (counts as first dc).
 1 dc in same stitch as ch 3.
 2 dc in each stitch around.
 Sl st to top of ch 3 to finish round.
 (Total of 20 dc st.)